nitamoolefhile20/Machine-Learning-projects/Loan Default Prediction/README.md

 ## Key Insights

-- Roughly **41.92%** of customers in the test_data are predicted to churn
+- Relatively newer businesses have a higher default rate compared to other business, maybe because of not having a well established cashflow since they are new unlike those that have been operating for longer.
-- The RFM analysis showed that majority of the customers are loyal customers with also a significant fraction of those who we have already lost or are about to lose.
+- Businesses which have a variable interest rate have the more likelihood of defaulting on their loans, because of the varying interest rates, unlike those who have a fixed rate.
-- Majority of the customers have a good credit score and also coming from a good income group.
+- Businesses without collateral have a high default rate compared to those with collateral.
-- Customers were segmented into churn risk levels: **Low, Medium, High and Critical** -Most of the customers have a Credit rating between 1-3, and customers with a credit rating in that range are most likely churn as compared to those with a credit rating of 5+
+-Most of the customers have a Credit rating between 1-3, and customers with a credit rating in that range are most likely churn as compared to those with a credit rating of 5+
 -Customers which normally make calls to the retention teams often indicate dissatisfaction or disapproval of a particular service, and those are the customers that normally attrition.
-- Top drivers of churn identified in terms of feature importances include duration of current device, duration of customer, monthly minutes, customer service interactions (MadeCallToRetentionTeam and CustomerSupportCalls), Credit rating.
+- Strong predictors of loan default include duration of the loan, loan amount, loan interest, type of interest rate.
+Features such as how the loan processed, type of the business, franchise or not, offered no contribution to the performance of the model.
 ---

 ## Project Structure

 ```
 ├── foia-7a-fy2020-present-asof-250930.csv  #too big to upload
-├── churn_prediction.ipynb
+├── loan_default_prediction.ipynb
-├── churn_distribution.png
+├── default_distribution.png
 └── README.md
 ```
 ## 👤 Author